canonical/mir/doc/building_source_for_pc.md

     $ git clone https://github.com/RAOF/mesa.git

-Compile as per normal instructions and pass --with-egl-platforms="mir" to the configure options.
+Compile as per normal instructions and pass --with-egl-platforms="mir,drm" to the configure options.
 You will need libmirclient installed as shown above.

 Building X.Org
 --------------